louthy/language-ext/LanguageExt.Core/Traits/Domain/README.md

 - how construction errors are handled
 - how effects are encapsulated when needed

+### Rules
+Contain the abstractions that model domain invariants.

+A rule represents a condition that a value must satisfy to be considered valid.

+Here we define:

+- how to express reusable validation
+- how to compose multiple invariants
+- how to decouple validation from construction

+Rules can be used by factories or directly in domain logic.

 ## Conceptual Flow

 The natural flow in the system is:

-1. External data enters the system (API, database, files, etc.)
+1. External data enters the system (API, database, files, etc.).
-2. That data goes through **Factories**
+2. Data flows through **Factories**
+3. **Rules** are applied to validate invariants
-3. If valid, it becomes **Types**
+4. If valid, it becomes **Types**
-4. From that point on, everything operates on valid domain values
+5. From that point on, everything operates on valid domain values

 This reduces repeated validation and increases confidence when composing logic.